More than 100 countries join pact to slash planet-warming methane emissions | Headlines

 Doing that will immediately slow down climate change," European Commission President Ursula von der Leyen said.
 WIDENING THE PACT Since it was first announced in September with a handful of signatories, the United States and European Union have worked to get the world's biggest methane emitters to join the partnership.
 There were roughly 60 countries signed up only last week, after a final diplomatic push from the United States and EU ahead of the COP26 summit https://www.reuters.com/business/cop.

-More than 100 countries have joined a U.S.- and EU-led effort to slash emissions of the potent greenhouse gas methane 30% by 2030 from 2020 levels, an initiative aimed at tackling one of the main causes of climate change.
+More than 100 countries have joined an effort led by the United States and European Union to slash emissions of the potent greenhouse gas methane 30% by 2030 from 2020 levels, an initiative aimed at tackling one of the main causes of climate change.
 Methane https://www.reuters.com/business/environment/global-watchdog-track-promised-cuts-potent-greenhouse-gas-methane-2021-10-31 is the main greenhouse gas after carbon dioxide.
 It has a higher heat-trapping potential than CO2 but breaks down in the atmosphere faster - meaning that cutting methane emissions can have a rapid impact in reining in global warming.

 The Global Methane Pledge, launched at the COP26 summit in Glasgow on Tuesday after being announced in September, now covers countries representing nearly half of global methane emissions and 70% of global GDP, U.S. President Joe Biden said.
 "Together, we're committing to collectively reduce our methane by 30% by 2030.
 And I think we can probably go beyond that," Biden said at the COP26 summit in Glasgow, Scotland.

 "It's going to boost our economies, saving companies money, reducing methane leaks, capturing methane to turn it into new revenue streams, as well as creating good paying union jobs for our workers."
-Among the new signatories was Brazil - one of the world's five biggest emitters of methane.
+Among the new signatories was Brazil - one of the world's biggest emitters of methane.
+The pledge now includes six of the world's 10 biggest methane emitters: the United States, Brazil, Indonesia, Nigeria, Pakistan and Mexico.

-China, Russia and India, also top-five methane emitters, have not signed on to the pledge.
+China, Russia, India and Iran, also top-10 methane emitters, have not signed up.
 Those countries were all included on a list identified as targets to join the pledge, first reported by Reuters.
 "Methane is one of the gases we can cut fastest.
 Doing that will immediately slow down climate change," European Commission President Ursula von der Leyen said.

 WIDENING THE PACT Since it was first announced in September with a handful of signatories, the United States and European Union have worked to get the world's biggest methane emitters to join the partnership.